 Bohemians - Love the grand tour, trains are their preferred choice of travel, they enjoy all sorts of foods, museums, and cultural experiences.
 They usually can be found wandering castles, museums and churches of Europe, drinking coffee at a Paris cafe, or renting a Chateau in Switzerland.

-Pilgrims - Spend most of the lives focused on spiritual and religious trips, journeys to centers of soul seeking and religious sites.
+Pilgrims - Spend most of the lives focused on spiritual and religious trips, Journeys to centers of their souls, and seeking and religious sites and pilgrimages.
 Examples are travelers that study Buddhism in the mountains of India, Hinduism in Nepal, or Taoism in China, they can also be found praying at the Wailing Wall, or bathing in the Euphrates river.

 Legacy Explorers - They have indulged in all forms of travel and embrace all the wonders that life has to offer, their preference changes depending on the upcoming Journey.
 They may be found learning Tai Chi at a remote Shaolin monastery, snorkeling off a tiny island in the south seas, at a small tea house high in the Himalayas, dancing with a tribe in the Amazonian rainforest, diving in Loch Ness looking for signs of Nessie, digging a well in some remote village in Tanzania, hiking through the jungle to find a lost Mayan temple, or sleeping at a castle they rented in in Ireland.
 Each day is a new adventure with a new outlook.